-Monitoring of sediments and biota is not specified in most of the RBMPs (e.g. ES017, ES018, ES020, ES040, ES050) but additional information received from Spain indicates that monitoring of sediments and biota is being undertaken in all RBDs.
+Monitoring of sediments and biota is not specified in most of the RBMPs (e.g. ES017, ES018, ES020, ES040, ES050, ES12) but additional information received from Spain indicates that monitoring of sediments and biota is being undertaken in all RBDs.

-5.2 Monitoring of Ground Waters
+Monitoring of Ground Waters

 Significant monitoring networks have been built up to control groundwater status, in particular based on the existing quantitative (piezometric) networks, and on average 10 monitoring sites exist per GWB.
 The monitoring network is particular dense in the areas with intensive abstractions.
 The exception is ES060, ES063 and ES064 where no quantitative monitoring is reported despite intensive water use.
+ES120 reports significant data gaps and the lack of representativeness of the quantitative monitoring network to provide adequate data.
+This data scarcity is a general problem in the whole Canarian archipielago, transfering uncertainty to the status assessment and the settlement of objectives.